People trust recommendations from friends more than any ad you’ll ever run. That’s not news. What most businesses get wrong is what they do about it.

 When everything comes together – your customers are happy, your incentives are attractive, and your program is well-promoted – your referral marketing strategy is primed for success.

-- 74% of customers say referrals have influenced purchase decisions.
+• 74% of customers say referrals have influenced purchase decisions.

-- And word-of-mouth referrals are estimated to drive 3x-5x more results than paid ad channels.
+• And word-of-mouth referrals are estimated to drive 3x-5x more results than paid ad channels.

 Companies like Dropbox, Uber, Tesla and PayPal have all achieved significant results with a referral marketing strategy.
 Their success is proof that a strong referral marketing system can strengthen existing customer relationships, bring in new leads, and grow your business through trusted recommendations.

-1. Empowers word of mouth
+1. Amplifies word of mouth

 With an automated referral and reward system in place, you’re able to turn word-of-mouth marketing into a channel and generate even more brand awareness.

-2. Builds social proof
+2. Builds social proof and trust

 And if everyone’s gravitating toward a particular brand, people will naturally assume it’s the right brand for them too.
 Referrals are one of the building blocks of social proof.
 They help prime potential customers, which leads to faster purchases and higher conversion rates based on trust.

+People are also willing to “spend” their social currency on a brand if they think it will boost their reputation.
+They will only recommend brands they think others will also like.
+So if they recommend you, this already places your brand in a good light.
 And since your brand is being recommended by a trusted source (someone they already know), referral marketing works to build both your brand and their social currency.

-4. Grows a targeted audience
+3. Grows a targeted audience

 Referral marketing creates high-quality and targeted leads.
-No one is going to refer every single one of their friends to you – they’ll only refer those who actually need or may be interested in your product.
+No one is going to refer every single one of their friends to you.
+They’ll only refer those who actually need or may be interested in your product.
 Even if someone shares their referral link on social media, only the interested friends will click to learn more.

 This means referral marketing involves a natural filter.
 Your current customers share your brand to their friends and family members, already filtering the people they think would benefit from your products and services.